 Method calls are coded using subroutine notation.
 Optionally Entry, Change, and Exit parameters can be declared to determine how the arguments are processed.

 METHOD_NAME [Argument, ... ]; Subroutine syntax.

 When you declare an Entry parameter, its argument can not be modified.
 Arguments for Change parameters are intended to be modified by the method.
-Including a value denotes that the argument is optional and the value is used instead.
-Otherwise the corresponding argument is required.
+Declaring a parameter with a value denotes that an argument is optional and the value is used when none is given.
+With no value a corresponding argument is required.

 Exit parameters only return a result.
-When you code a value then upon entry to the method the parameter is set to the value.
-Otherwise it is initialized to its default value.
-When the argument is omitted when called the return value is discarded.
+When you declare an Exit parameter value then upon entry to the method the parameter is initialized the value.
+Otherwise it is initialized to its default value for its type.
+When the calling argument is omitted then the return value is discarded.
 Exit arguments may be omitted whether or not an initial value is coded.

 You can place the different parameter declarations in any order and there can be multiple declarations of each kind.
 Multiple parameters can also be listed on each declaration.
-There are several methods in the Phonecode sample program; including phonecode.g, load.dictionary.g, and encode.phone.g.
+For examples of parameter usage there are several methods in the Phonecode sample program; including phonecode.g, load.dictionary.g, and encode.phone.g.